 Soon your child will be discharged from the hospital.
-Since she is still unable to eat or digest enough food to nourish her body and give her energy, the doctor may order Total Parenteral Nutrition (TPN) for your child to receive at home.
+Since your child is still unable to eat or digest enough food to nourish the body and get energy, the doctor may order Total Parenteral Nutrition (TPN) at home.
 A few days before discharge, you will be taught how to give the TPN to your child.
-It is hospital policy that you start the TPN for your child twice before her discharge.
-Your child’s clinical nurse specialist (CNS) and a nurse from the IV infusion company will be your teachers.
+It is hospital policy that you start the TPN for your child twice before discharge.
+Your child’s clinical nurse specialist (CNS) and a home infusion nurse will be your teachers.
 The teaching sessions last from 1–2 hours each.

 Who should be taught to give TPN?